expertailab/spacewise/README.md

 SpaceWise short description

 # Background
-SpaceWise is the natural continaution in our efforts to bring LLM capabilities to the Space domain.
-Previously we have developed SpaceQA,an open-domaing extractive question answering system, that uees a  language models to identify the specific text fragment in a document collection that answers a user’s query.
+SpaceWise is the natural continuation of our efforts to leverage LLM capabilities in the Space domain.
+Previously, we developed [SpaceQA](https://arxiv.org/abs/2210.03422), an open-domain extractive question answering (QA) system.
+SpaceQA utilizes language models to identify specific text fragments in a document collection that answer user queries.
+The system integrates a retriever component that identifies potential text passages where the answer could be found, placing it within the category of retrieval-augmented language models.
+However, SpaceQA lacks generation capabilities, and is limited to pointing out where the answer to the question lies in the text.

+SpaceWise takes a step forward from the SpaceQA approach and embraces the power of generative language models.
+SpaceWise learns when to rely on its parametric knowledge acquired during pretraining and when it is better to utilize a retrieval system, depending on the user's query.

+We also worked with generative AI systems in the Space domain.
+[SpaceQQuiz](https://aclanthology.org/2022.inlg-demos.2/) employs sequence to sequence language models trained to generate questions and applied to the quality management domain in space operations.

 ## SpaceQA
 Recently, we collaborated with ESA to streamline access to information about early designs of space missions leveraging LLM.
-To this end we develope the QA system [SpaceQA](https://arxiv.org/abs/2210.03422) relying on a autoencoder model.
+To this end we develop the QA system [SpaceQA](https://arxiv.org/abs/2210.03422) relying on a autoencoder model.
 SpaceQA has successfully enabled users to access information using questions in natural language that was previously available only in lengthy feasibility studies in PDF format.

 <p align="center">
 <img src="https://github.com/expertailab/spacewise/blob/main/resources/images/spaceQA_diagram.png" alt="spaceQA high-level architecture" width="600"/>